blackears/svgSalamander/README.md

 	</repositories>
 ```

 Starting with version 1.1.5, the artifact name is now `svg-salamander` instead of `svgSalamander`.
-This is due to the package hosting swithing to Github from Sonotype, and my not being able to reuse the old artifact name on Github.
+This is due to the package hosting switching to Github from Sonotype, and my not being able to reuse the old artifact name on Github.

 [A list of all Maven releases is availble here.](https://github.com/blackears?tab=packages&repo_name=svgSalamander)